Te whakawhiwhi tohu Awards and recognition

 Whakapā mai Contact us

-The Spirit of Service team is available to assist with any queries you have regarding Public Service awards and recognition.
+We are available to assist with any queries you have regarding Public Service awards and recognition.
 We engage with key contacts at each government agency throughout the year about the awards programme.
-Please contact us if you have any questions.

 Email us